school-Tygo-van-den-Hurk/.github/profile/README.md

 ## Word of Warning
 These repositories is to show off the work my teammates and I have done.
 As a student copying any of this is fraud, and I don't recomment that.
 Doing that could get you kicked out of university, they take that seriously.

+> [!CAUTION]
+> As a student copying any of this is legally fraud.
+Doing so, could get you kicked out of university.
+I highly recommend against it.